Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Horizon Bancorp, Inc. (HBNC) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Horizon Bancorp, Inc. (“Horizon” or the “Company”) (NASDAQ: HBNC) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Horizon securities between March 9, 2022 and March 10, 2023, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/hbnc.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Horizon Bancorp, Inc. ("Horizon" or the "Company") HBNC and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Horizon securities between March 9, 2022 and March 10, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/hbnc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.